Last Updated on September 28, 2023

 Distance: a 30-minute walk along the Seine

-Now follow your route map to the Musée d’Orsay, which from a collector’s perspective takes over where the Louvre leaves off, exhibiting pieces from 1848 to 1914.
-It’s a superb museum born as a Belle Époque railway station in the 19th-century and was given a second life in 1986.
+Now follow your route map to the Musée d’Orsay, which, from a collector’s perspective, takes over where the Louvre leaves off, exhibiting pieces from 1848 to 1914.
+It’s a superb museum, born as a Belle Époque railway station in the 19th century and given a second life in 1986.

-It’s a comfortable and easy-to-see museum with exhibits spread about three floors.
-You’ll spend much less time here than you did in the Louvre but it should be on your list of places to visit in Paris.
+It’s a comfortable and easy-to-see museum with exhibits spread over three floors.
+You’ll spend much less time here than in the Louvre, but it should be on your list of places to visit in Paris.

 Musee d’Orsay